gofiber/docs/api/client.md

 ---
 description: >-
-  The Client struct represents the HTTP Client.
-It has methods like Get, Post, etc, they'll create a new Agent instance and parse request url automatically.
+  The Client struct represents the Fiber HTTP Client.

 ---

 # ⚡ Client